Pocket catheters are one of the most talked-about types of intermittent urinary catheters these days!

 Once extended from the package, this high-quality vinyl catheter is 11 inches for easy manipulation, It features polished eyelets for smooth insertion.

-The Cure Ultra (pictured to the right) is a new pocket-sized catheter for both women and men (female length pictured to the right), which features their exclusive CoverAll™ lubrication technology.
-This ensures an even, smooth distribution of the lubrication as the catheter is removed from its small, easy-to-open package.
+Cure Medical’s new pocket catheter for both men and women features their exclusive CoverAll™ lubrication technology.
+This ensures an even, smooth distribution of the lubrication as you remove the catheter from its small, easy-to-open package.
 The design is environmentally friendly and simple to dispose of with minimal waste.

-For women who want a more discreet option, the Cure Twist is a great choice.
+For women who want a more discreet option, the Cure Twist for females is a great choice.

 The Twist’s package design is similar to a mascara tube or lipstick.
 It has an easy-open twist top.
-It comes ready to use, since it’s pre-lubricated.
+It comes pre-lubricated and ready to use.
 As soon as you’re ready, you can self-cath with no worries about mess or dripping.

 A similarly discreet item (pictured to the right) comes from Coloplast, a brand that has been around since 1957.
 Their mission is to develop products that make life easier on those who have medical needs, and the Coloplast SpeediCath Compact is certainly a product that fits that description due to its discreet packaging and ease of use.